28th July, 2021

 The UK’s ancient shores have a wealth of cultural coves, inlets, and lakes ready to explore.
 From modern, metropolitan cities to quaint, history-steeped villages and hamlets – the British Isles are ripe for adventure, and with so much on our doorstep, there’s never been a better time to explore the UK.

-What better way to explore a set of islands than by one of our boutique ships, combing the comfort of all-inclusive cruising and the excitement of discovering places you’d never thought would be so close to home.
+What better way to explore a set of islands than by one of our boutique ships, combining the comfort of all-inclusive cruising and the excitement of discovering places you’d never thought would be so close to home.
 From historic houses and period architecture, to extensive national parks and coastal scenery, our boutique sister ships – Spirit of Discovery and Spirit of Adventure – will be getting you closer to the history and culture of each destination right here in the British Isles.

 What’s more, while many cruise lines are focusing primarily on scenic cruising – meaning you’ll largely have to stay on the ship – we’ll be getting you up close and personal, diving into the history some take for granted with exciting port stops and excursions.

-With things getting somewhat back to normal, we’re also so thrilled to be getting back to the excitement of the cruise experience we all remember – the evening dressing, the fine dining, and the unforgettable entertainment.
+With things getting somewhat back to normal, we’re also so thrilled to be returning back to the excitement of the cruise experience we all remember – the evening dressing, the fine dining, and the unforgettable entertainment.
 We’ve made so many friends along the way and can’t wait to make more exploring the UK.

 Here are some highlights from our new summer cruises sailing around the British Isles.